Kenny Chiu: Political career

+Chiu joined the Reform Party of Canada in the late 1990s, serving as financial secretary for the party's Richmond riding association.
+The Reform Party became the Canadian Alliance in 2000, and Chiu served during that year's federal election as communication director for Joe Peschisolido, the Alliance's candidate in Richmond; Peschisolido went on to win the riding.

+He was elected in the 2011 municipal election as a candidate with the Richmond Independent Team of Electors, serving one term as a Richmond School District trustee until 2014.

-Chiu ran as the Conservative candidate in the 2015 federal election for the riding of Steveston—Richmond East and was defeated by the Liberal candidate, Joe Peschisolido.
-He ran again in the 2019 election, this time defeating Peschisolido.
+Chiu was acclaimed as the Conservative candidate in the 2015 federal election for the newly established riding of Steveston—Richmond East; he lost to Peschisolido, who switched to the Liberal Party in 2002.
+He ran again in the 2019 election, this time defeating Peschisolido, and was named Shadow Minister for Diversity, Inclusion and Youth in September 2020.

-In the 2021 federal election, Chiu lost to the Liberal candidate, Parm Bains.
-He was an outspoken critic of Beijing’s crackdown on dissent and protest in Hong Kong, which led to a state-sponsored disinformation campaign against him contributing to his defeat.
+In the 2021 federal election, Chiu lost to Liberal candidate Parm Bains.
+Chiu was an outspoken critic of Beijing’s crackdown on dissent and protest in Hong Kong, which led to a state-sponsored disinformation campaign against him contributing to his defeat.
 A report by Global Affairs Canada stated that Chiu was targeted by social media accounts controlled by the China News Service.
+He subsequently sought the Conservative nomination for Richmond East—Steveston in the 2025 federal election, but was unsuccessful.

+Following the election, Chiu served as chief of staff to Chak Au, the member of Parliament for Richmond Centre—Marpole.
+He is currently running for a seat on Richmond City Council under the "Common Sense Alliance" slate.